ArifKuru/league_simulator/README.md

 # ⚽ League Simulator

-This project is a backend case study developed as part of the **Insider Backend Development Hiring Process**.
+This project is a backend case study developed as part of the **Insider Backend Development Intern Case Study**.

 It simulates a simple football league where teams play weekly matches, standings are updated, and championship predictions are calculated dynamically based on match outcomes and team strength.